arpy8/GitHub_Follow_Bot/README.md

 ## Description

 A GitHub Follow Bot made using Selenium application.
 After receving the necessary information from the user, the bot itself runs.
 It is designed to work with the Google Chrome browser.
+This bot is capable of both following new people and also decreasing your own followers.

 ## Installation